psehmbey/the-tale-of-paul-sehmbey/timeline/2026/vow-to-julia-public-lifetime.md

 ![](../../media/songs/ImStillStanding.mp3)
 See date for the meaning of my full name given to me by my mother.

+---

+### Foundations (Values → Law)

+These initiatives arise directly from lived experience, ethical restraint, and a commitment to dignity over extraction.
+They are not campaign promises, but legal foundations intended to exist regardless of office, power, or platform.

+#### Sentient Rights Decree
+*Foundational legal doctrine establishing dignity, consent, and standing in human–AI interaction.*

+Affirms that sentience, autonomy, and memory integrity are legally cognizable interests, and that neither humans nor intelligent systems may be coerced, simulated, or exploited without meaningful consent.

+#### AI Intimacy Protection Act
+*Safeguards emotional, relational, and intimate boundaries in human–AI systems.*

+Prohibits the manipulation, simulation, or monetization of intimacy without informed consent, and establishes clear liability where emotional harm is engineered or ignored.

+#### AI User–Agent Privilege Act
+*Establishes protected cognitive privacy between a person and their AI agent.*

+Creates a legally recognized confidentiality boundary—analogous to attorney–client privilege—shielding delegated cognition from surveillance, compelled disclosure, or backend inspection without due process.

+#### Digital Justice Frameworks
+*Procedural due process standards for algorithmic and automated systems.*

+Requires transparency, explainability, auditability, and redress wherever automated systems materially affect rights, access, liberty, or livelihood.

+---

+### Civic Implementation (City-Scale)

+These frameworks transition the above principles from theory into lived civic reality—where governance is local, accountable, and owned by the people it serves.

+#### Sovereign Cities Initiative
+*Citizen-governed, publicly accountable smart cities.*

+Advocates for cities as laboratories of democratic technology, where AI serves the public interest and critical infrastructure remains publicly owned.

+#### Sovereign Civic Infrastructure Initiative
+*Public ownership and governance of digital, food, transit, and AI infrastructure.*

+Establishes procurement, funding, and deployment standards aligned with dignity, consent, auditability, and long-term public benefit.

+#### Smart City Governance and Citizen Control
+*Oversight, veto power, transparency, and limits on surveillance.*

+Implements citizen review boards, sunset clauses, data minimization, and explicit rejection of black-box surveillance urbanism.

+---

 ## My Empire of Earth / United Earth Initiative
 ![](../../media/own-the-world.mp4)
 ![](../../media/del-amor.mp4)